grafana/grafana/docs/sources/administration/plugin-management/index.md

 ## Plugin catalog

 The Plugin catalog allows you to browse and manage plugins from within Grafana.
 Only Grafana server administrators and organization administrators can access and use the plugin catalog.
+For more information about Grafana Roles and Permissions, refer to [Roles and permissions]({{< relref "../administration/roles-and-permissions" >}}).
 The following access rules apply depending on the user role:

 | Org Admin | Server Admin | Permissions                                                                                 |
 | --------- | ------------ | ------------------------------------------------------------------------------------------- |